Semileptonic neutral current decays of $\Xi_b$ with dileptons or dineutrinos in the final state: Numerical Results

 The right panel of Fig.~\ref{fig:FFs} shows these form factors clustering into two distinct groups at high $q^2$, consistent with HQET expectations, which is further supported by the numbers at zero recoil in Table~\ref{tab:form1}.
-In the large-recoil region, where Soft-Collinear Effective Theory (SCET) applies, $\xi_1$ becomes the leading universal soft form factor, while $\xi_2$ is subleading and can be neglected~\cite{Charles:1998dr,Beneke:2000wa,Bauer:2000yr,Beneke:2002ph}.
+In the large-recoil region, where soft-collinear effective theory (SCET) applies, $\xi_1$ becomes the leading universal soft form factor, while $\xi_2$ is subleading and can be neglected~\cite{Charles:1998dr,Beneke:2000wa,Bauer:2000yr,Beneke:2002ph}.
 Consequently, all helicity form factors are approximately equal at leading order:

 Our large-recoil predictions in Fig.~\ref{fig:FFs} follow this approximation closely.
-The small differences between, for example, $f_\perp(0)$ and $g_\perp(0)$ in Table~\ref{tab:form1} may indicate the presence of sizable subleading corrections, such as non-factorizable contributions~\cite{Boer:2014kda}.
+The small differences between, for example, $f_\perp(0)$ and $g_\perp(0)$ in Table~\ref{tab:form1} may indicate the presence of sizable subleading corrections, such as nonfactorizable contributions~\cite{Boer:2014kda}.

 It is of considerable interesting to compare our form factors with the corresponding results of QCD sum rules presented in~\cite{Azizi:2011mw}.
 Note that the authors in~\cite{Azizi:2011mw} adopt a parametrization for the form factors that differs from ours.
 After converting their results into our conventions according to the definitions in Eqs.~(\ref{eq:Weinberg}) and~(\ref{eq:helicity0}), we obtain the following central values: